aridjayarecipes/cutesrecipes.web.app/content/post/2418-steps-to-prepare-favorite-black-bean-chili-with-pork.md

 1. Take 2 tbsp chopped cilantro leaves

-As I write this post, it&#39;s August.
+As I write this post, it's August.
 So, why am I sitting here thinking of this Black Bean And Pork Chili?
-Ground pork is used in this spicy delicious chili, but if you&#39;d rather use ground beef, amp up the spices a tad and you&#39;ll have everyone clamoring for refills.
+Ground pork is used in this spicy delicious chili, but if you'd rather use ground beef, amp up the spices a tad and you'll have everyone clamoring for refills.
 This warming cool-weather dish features our zesty pork chorizo (a Spanish-style sausage that owes its vibrant red color to smoky paprika).

 <!--inarticleads2-->